vczh-libraries/GacUI/README.md

 * The [DOCUMENT](http://www.gaclib.net/Document/reference_gacui.html) section show you all simple documentation organized by C++ classes and functions.

 ### Notice
-The website is about to have a big update soon.
-So currently you should download the demo from [vczh/gac](https://github.com/vczh/gac).
-After the new website and the new release project is done, the old vczh/gac repo will be deleted.
+The release of the GacUI project is put in [vczh-libraries/Release](https://github.com/vczh-libraries/Release).
+The previous release repo [vczh/gac](https://github.com/vczh/gac) has already deprecated.

 Using this library requires you to use C++ source files (you should put them together) in